bradhowes/swift-grdb-tca/README.md

 [The Composable Architecture v1.11.2 (TCA)](https://github.com/pointfreeco/swift-composable-architecture) library and tools.
 My changes were done in Xcode 16.0 Beta using Swift 6 with _Complete Concurrency Checking_ enabled.

+## GRDB Branch

+There is now a GRDB branch that replicates the functionality of the original app but with GRDB for the datastore instead of SwiftData.
+This is using the `@SharedReader` feature described in Point\*Free episodes about GRDB and found in the [GRDBDemo](https://github.com/pointfreeco/swift-sharing/tree/main/Examples/GRDBDemo) app of the [swift-sharing](https://github.com/pointfreeco/swift-sharing) package.
+Works pretty well!

 # Overview

 The code contains two top-level TCA "features" (combination of a reducer and a SwiftUI view):